Functions#

 Look at the example below:

-• the pybind11 binding adds a lambda that does the necessary transformation
+the C++ binding code adds a lambda that does the necessary transformation

 cpp_code = "bool UserInputString(std::string* inOutStr);"